sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * Drive LEDs accordingly
     * Provide LED status indicators for DPU boards
     * Trigger syslog
+    * There is no new alarm or syslog required.
+The existing ones are good.
 * Console
     * Provide console access to the DPUs through the Host CPU from the front panel management port
     * The modular chassis console utility will be extended to access DPUs in place of LCs